The Spey Blade: My New Favorite Pocket Knife Shape

 Spey Blade Uses

 Besides lopping off bull balls, the spey blade has a ton of practical uses.
-Most of its practicality revolves around the fact that it’s very hard to stab yourself with the point.
+Most of its practicality revolves around the fact that it’s very hard to stab yourself with the point, but there is more than just one spey blade use:

 Opening Packages and Letters